PESTILLILAB/PESTILLILAB.github.io/content/positions/_index.md

     title: Research Assistant
     subtitle: Join our Team
     content: |
          There are several ways to join the Pestilli lab as an RA.
 Unpaid RA's may first join lab meetings to learn more about ongoing projects and match with a mentor after finding a project of interest.
 For more information on lab meetings, please contact the lab manager.
 In addition, there are several avenues to become an RA with limited funding.
-The following are several programs to explore for research funding opportunities: <a href='https://liberalarts.utexas.edu/research/student-research-in-cola/undergraduate-research/undergraduate-research-apprenticeship-program.html'>UT Research Apprenticeships</a> <a href='https://neurowomen.org/our-program/#:~:text=WiN's%20mission%20is%20to%20empower,innovation%20and%20improved%20health%20outcomes.'>Women in Neuroscience</a>.
+The following are several programs to explore for research funding opportunities: <a href='https://liberalarts.utexas.edu/research/student-research-in-cola/undergraduate-research/undergraduate-research-apprenticeship-program.html'>UT Research Apprenticeships</a> and <a href='https://neurowomen.org/our-program/#:~:text=WiN's%20mission%20is%20to%20empower,innovation%20and%20improved%20health%20outcomes.'>Women in Neuroscience</a>.

 phd_student:
     enable: true